ofiryakobi/debm/README.md

 Feel free to suggest, ask, consult, and help others in our Google group:
 https://groups.google.com/g/debm_package

-# Tutorial for non Python programmers
+# Hands-on tutorial for non Python programmers

 The basics
 ====